mindset-dojo/mindset-dojo.github.io/_insight/2025-10-09-cultivating-a-threshold-based-authorship-network.md

 Joining often keeps us circling familiar ground, orbiting the same ideas under new names.
 Crossing a threshold shifts the geometry — the circle inflects into a spiral.

-Each passage becomes a self-distillation moment for those engaged.
+Each passage becomes a Self-distillation moment for those engaged.
 Each belt, each reflection, each pull request is a mark of authorship — a way of saying:

 > I take responsibility for how my energy moves in the field.